Skip to main content

 Remember: If you struggle to swallow pills, your nutritionist/practitioner can help you find a more tolerable option without compromising the nutrients you need.
 Just ask!

-7. Watch out for added herbs
+7. Watch Out for Added Herbs

 Many herbal supplements are contraindicated in pregnancy, and may interact with medications you might be taking for fertility.
 Check with your doctor if you have more questions about an ingredient in a specific prenatal.

-8. Look for these noteworthy nutrients
+8. Look for Essential Nutrients

-Folic acid
+Folic Acid

 Including at least 600 mcg folic acid (the synthetic form of the B vitamin, folate) is beneficial for anyone thinking about trying to conceive (at Illume Fertility, we recommend 800-1000 mcg for pregnancy).
-Why?
-During the first 28 days of conception, the neural tube develops, ultimately becoming the baby’s spinal cord, spine, skull, and brain later in pregnancy.

-A birth defect (called a neural tube defect) can occur without adequate folic acid, reiterating the importance of taking a quality prenatal several weeks or months before conception.
 In addition, folic acid plays a role in DNA synthesis of red blood cells, the nervous system, and proteins, and helps to support the placenta and prevent miscarriage, preterm delivery, and maternal anemia.

 Food sources of folic acid include lentils, beans, spinach, eggs, seeds, oranges, and nuts.